top of page

 Entry Requirements

-CPCAB Level 3 in Counselling Studies (or equivalent) is mandatory.
+CPCAB Level 3 Certificate in Counselling Studies or equivalent qualification is mandatory.

 All applicants attend an interview.
+The admissions process runs: application, interview, written piece, then offer.
 Entry follows careful selection.
 Readiness matters more than speed.
 Age varies.
 Backgrounds vary.
 Commitment does not.

 Who This Is Not For